carolineweldon/iris-dataset/README.md

 ![iris-scatter-3](https://user-images.githubusercontent.com/47527906/56683494-92dc1c80-66c5-11e9-970e-ee392320297a.png)

 iris-scatter-3.py splits iris flower into each species.
 The scatter plot of petal length and petal width shows a distinct difference between Setosa compared to the other species.
+Setosa is very distinct fom the other two species in term of sepal length and sepal width, but versicolor and virginica seem to mix into each other.

 **iris-histogram.png**